DigitalInBlue/Celero/README.md

 The internal code will do one un-measured "warm up" pass.
 This helps account for caching which may otherwise influence measurements.

 ### Q: As my problem space increases in size, my runs take longer and longer.
 How do I account for the increased complexity?
-When defining a problem space, you set up a `std::pair<>`.
-If the second value in the pair is greater than zero, that number will be used to control the number of iterations for the corresponding problem space size.
+When defining a problem space, you set up a `celero::TestFixture::ExperimentValue`.
+If the `Iterations` member in the class is greater than zero, that number will be used to control the number of iterations for the corresponding `celero::TestFixture::ExperimentValue`.

 ## Example and Demo Code